Joel-Turlapati/NewRepo/README.md

 **Task 1 - Praval**

-Check resources folder to get the required resources and mockups
+Check the resources folder to get the required mockups and resources

 Note:
 1. Task must be completed as an individual effort.
 Do not collaborate with anyone or share it with any individual, party, or entity.